-GPO stands for Government Pension Offset.
-If your spouse participated in Social Security, you may be subject to the GPO, which results in a reduction for spouse's or widow(er)'s benefit.
-Normally, when your spouse retires on Social Security, you are eligible for 51 percent of your spouse's benefit if you are at least age 62.
-However, since you are eligible for a TRSL benefit, you may be subject to the GPO, which will reduce your Social Security spouse's or widow(er)'s benefit by two-thirds of your TRSL benefit.
-In some cases this offset could entirely eliminate your Social Security benefit.
-There are some exceptions.
+The Government Pension Offset (GPO) is used to calculate the reduction for a spouse’s or widow(er)’s benefit.
+Normally, when your spouse retires on Social Security, you are eligible for 50% of their benefit if you are at least age 62.
+However, if you are eligible for a TRSL benefit, the GPO may apply.
+The GPO formula reduces your Social Security spouse’s or widow(er)’s benefit by two-thirds of your TRSL benefit.
+In some cases this offset could entirely eliminate your spousal Social Security benefit.

 Need more information?